huynguyen7/Multithreaded-Kernel/assembly-test-space/readme.txt

     + Etc..

 *IMPORTANT:
-- How to quit BIOS mode (Real mode/QEMU monitor):
+- How to quit QEMU:
   + Press Ctrl-A + X to quit.
   + Enter the QEMU monitor with Ctrl-A C and then type 'quit'.